dramoz/kv260-atrover/KV260-atrover.md

 # Acknowledgments

-I want to tank the HacksterIO community for sharing, answering and asking questions.
+I want to tank the HacksterIO community for sharing, answering, and asking questions.
 HacksterIO and Xilinx staff for the effort and time into promoting these challenges and activities - and answering questions.
 I found them a great way to improve my know-how.

-Last but not the least, my wife and my kids for supporting and not letting me quit, for understanding my occasional absences (or more often coming late to dinner) and helping with the chores (the ones I was supposed to do)
+Last but not the least, my wife and my kids for supporting and not letting me quit, for understanding my occasional absences (or more often coming late to dinner), and for helping with the chores (the ones I was supposed to do)

 As always, comments are most welcome.